FREE Interactive Training Academy for Peer Support Workers

 What is WISE U?

-Cal Voices' WISE University is a FREE, 3-week, interactive peer training course, offered quarterly.
-Hosted both online (16 days), or in-person (11 days), WISE U is designed to aid in the development of peer support services and increase the peer workforce within substance-use and mental health service settings.
+Cal Voices' WISE University is a FREE, interactive peer training course, offered quarterly.
+Hosted both online (16 days), and in-person (11 days), WISE U is designed to aid in the development of peer support services and increase the peer workforce within substance-use and mental health service settings.

 The primary goal is to assist WISE U participants with placement into a full-time or part-time paid or volunteer peer position in the public mental health field.